 flavor.
 Pollen is highly nutritious and provides an instant blast of energy.
 Local pollen is commonly used to treat allergies.
 Try it out gently at first, start with a few granules on your tongue the first day then gradually increase to about a 1/8 tsp.
 If you are allergic to bees, stay clear.
 I keep my bee pollen in the freezer, keeping a small amount in a bowl or plate on the kitchen counter.
 It hangs out waiting for someone to swoop in and pick up the granules to give us a boost of energy.

 Bees gather this thick gooey resin from tree bark and buds, especially from conifers.
 They use the resin to glue their wax together and build the hive structure.
 Propolis is highly antibiotic and protects the hives from bacteria and viruses.
 Bitter and sticky, propolis is a very effective antimicrobial and antibiotic for humans.
-I use in tincture form for treating strep throat and colds.
+I use in tincture form for treating strep throat to colds.
 Thank you, bees.

 The food of the queen, how can it not have benefits?
 Royal jelly is a milky white substance excreted by the workers to feed the queen.
 It is superior in nutrient value to all of the other bee products.
 From a Asian Nutrition perspective it nourishes Jing (essence) and is useful in ‘failure to grow and thrive’ patterns.
 It strengthens and builds, creates stamina and longevity.
 It’s powerful stuff and little goes a long way.

 Honey is neutral, sweet and moistens dryness.
 Honey (and all bee products) correlate to the Earth Element, which governs the Spleen and Stomach.
 It strengthens Qi (energy) and Blood and creates vitality.
 Our ‘delicate’ Lungs can get dry easily and honey’s slick nature quickly lubricates and moistens the tissues of the Lungs.
 Use for chronic dry coughs and other ‘dry lung’ disorders.
 Honey also helps to treat constipation if the cause is dryness.
 Chew on honey comb for a sweet treat.
 But be warned, due to its sliding nature honey is damp and is therefore contraindicated in damp and phlegm conditions like candida and obesity.
 Read more on sweet.